 Kane caps second-period surge, Sabres beat Flyers 4-1

 Buffalo Sabres forward Sam Reinhart celebrates his goal against the Philadelphia Flyers during the second period of an NHL hockey game Tuesday, Jan.
 10, 2017, in Buffalo, N.Y.
-Buffalo Sabres forward Sam Reinhart celebrates his goal against the Philadelphia Flyers during the second period of an NHL hockey game Tuesday, Jan.
-10, 2017, in Buffalo, N.Y.
 Buffalo Sabres goalie Anders Nilsson makes a glove save during the second period of an NHL hockey game against the Philadelphia Flyers, Tuesday, Jan.
 10, 2017, in Buffalo, N.Y.
-Buffalo Sabres goalie Anders Nilsson makes a glove save during the second period of an NHL hockey game against the Philadelphia Flyers, Tuesday, Jan.
+Philadelphia Flyers forward Brayden Schenn looks for the puck during the second period of the team's NHL hockey game against the Buffalo Sabres, Tuesday, Jan.
 10, 2017, in Buffalo, N.Y.
-Philadelphia Flyers forward Brayden Schenn looks for the puck during the second period of the team's NHL hockey game against the Buffalo Sabres, Tuesday, Jan.
+Buffalo Sabres' Nicolas Deslauriers lands a punch against Philadelphia Flyers' Brandon Manning during the first period of an NHL hockey game, Tuesday, Jan.
+10, 2017, in Buffalo, N.Y.
+Buffalo Sabres forward Sam Reinhart celebrates his goal against the Philadelphia Flyers during the second period of an NHL hockey game Tuesday, Jan.
 10, 2017, in Buffalo, N.Y.

 Add your comments below